devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 - Optimized for faster loading time on eMMC storage
 - Fixed some known bugs
 - Optimized for Google TV Streamer
-- Updated post #1 on XDA & GitLab
+- Updated GitLab and post #1 on XDA, adding information about the Playback for YouTube Origin.
 - Updated latest layout engine

 **Version 1.3.4(3)**